 On May 9, 2017, TWC’s three-member Commission (Commission) approved the eligibility criteria and performance requirements for initial and continued eligibility.

-On November 26, 2018, the Commission approved removing the minimum performance standards from the criteria for determining the initial and continued eligibility of training programs.
+On November 26, 2018, the Commission approved removing from the criteria the minimum performance standards for determining the initial and continued eligibility of training programs.
 Training providers will continue to submit performance data for research and informational purposes.

+On December 15, 2020, the Commission adopted new Chapter 840, relating to WIOA ETPs.

 PROCEDURES: